synapsecns/sanguine/docs/bridge/docs/Services/Signer.md

 - Alias: This is an alias that will be used to reference the key in the signer.
 The field is required but the value doesn't matter.
 - Description: This is a description that will be used to describe the key in the signer.
 This is only optional and only for your reference.
 - Tags: These are tags that will be used to describe the key in the signer.
-This ese are optional and only for your reference.
+These are optional and only for your reference.

 4. Choose `Next` and define your key admin permissions.
-These are *not* required by the sigenr itself but are required to manage the key.
+These are *not* required by the signer itself but are required to manage the key.
 You can use whatever you like here.

 ![KMS Permissions](img/kms-permissons.png)